Sakil-JU-CSE-28/Dhaka-Metro-Rail/README.md

+# How to use our app

+Till now, we have not made our app available on any app sharing platform.
+If you want to use our app, you need to:

+    * Download the project
+    * Open it in Android Studio
+    * Run and use it.

 *This project is for learning software Quality Assurance with hands-on experience.*

 It's a team work and we follow Agile technique to do the project.
 All the necessary information related to this project is